Sanjay-Swain/Contact-Book/README.md

 > which usually comes preinstalled in normal python.

 ##### For normal users
->  A current version of Windows for running the executable file.
+>  A good version of Windows which can run an executable file.
 It also
 >  should work on so-called ancient computers.

 ### Installing